The New York Times Company research snapshot

 NYT AI Stock Forecast Scenarios

-The NYT AI stock forecast should be treated as scenario math, not a price promise.
-Using a July 9, 2026 market price of $74.30, FY2025 diluted EPS of about $2.09, TTM EPS near $2.33, and a three-year framework tested with financial_rigor.py, the modeled range spans a bearish high-$30s area, a base mid-$60s area, and a bullish mid-$90s to about $102 area before dividends.
+The NYT AI stock forecast uses scenario math, not a price promise.
+Using the July 31, 2026 close of $74.89, FY2026 consensus EPS of about $2.87, and a three-year framework tested with financial_rigor.py, the modeled range spans a bearish area near $35 to $42, a base area near $62 to $70, and a bullish area near $88 to $96 before dividends, using EPS growth of 2% to 15% and exit multiples of 15x to 26x.
 The outcome is highly sensitive to digital subscriber growth, ARPU, digital advertising, free cash flow conversion, and the multiple investors assign to quality media.

 Bullish case

-More likely if digital-only subscriptions keep compounding toward the company ambition of 15 million total subscribers, digital advertising stays strong, buybacks reduce share count, and the market still awards a high-20s to low-30s earnings multiple.
+More likely if digital-only subscriptions keep compounding past 12.5 million toward the company ambition of 15 million total subscribers, digital advertising stays strong, buybacks reduce share count, AI licensing resolves on favorable terms, and the market still awards a high-20s to low-30s earnings multiple.

 Base case

-More likely if EPS grows at a mid-single-digit to high-single-digit rate and the multiple settles near the mid-20s as print fades and growth normalizes after the recent acceleration.
+More likely if EPS grows at a mid-single-digit to high-single-digit rate and the multiple settles near the low-20s as print fades, growth normalizes after the recent acceleration, and legal and AI-related costs stay contained.

 Bearish case

-More likely if subscriber net adds slow, advertising softens, AI platforms reduce traffic or content value, or the market applies a mid-teens multiple to stagnant earnings.
+More likely if subscriber net adds slow, advertising softens, AI platforms reduce traffic or content value, government or defamation litigation costs rise, or the market applies a mid-teens multiple to stagnant earnings.

 NYT AI technical analysis